 When the enormous media distribution channels of the Internet opened up at the turn of the century, it facilitated a frenzy of W3 participation where anyone with a PC and web connection could have their ideas frictionlessly replicated across millions of screens worldwide.
 In effect, the media floodgates cracked open and dumped a tsunami of information and perspectives into our shared world of meaning.

 The information floodplains we now inhabit have a hallucinatory feel - as if any sense of shared reality has come unstuck.
-Our human need to create sanctuaries of meaning compels like-minded people to form digital networks around different W3 configurations and generate huge amounts of mental material in ways that are faster and cheaper than has ever been possible.
+Our human need to create sanctuaries of meaning compels like-minded people to form digital networks around different W3 configurations and generate vast amounts of mental material in ways that are faster and cheaper than has ever been possible.
 These networks interpret and arrange objective facts in different ways and battle for the legitimacy of their bespoke truth.
-In an environment awash with perspectives and uncertainty, a simple and emotionally resonant interpretive framework becomes appealing and ideology is a means for cutting through complexity and coordinating amidst the noise.
+In an environment awash with perspectives and uncertainty, a simple and emotionally resonant interpretive framework becomes appealing, and ideology is a means for cutting through complexity and coordinating amidst the noise.

 They study people, sociology, and meaning to develop sophisticated discourse engineering techniques and then use their ‘expertise’ in social justice to gain the authority to administer them wherever they can.
 This is why, I think, they’ve had such a smooth ride claiming power from within our ostensibly liberal institutions.
 The Lippmannesqe attitude that people live in a pseudo-environment that ought to be engineered by experts has become so dominant within Western institutions that the explicitly illiberal endeavours of Woke ideologists have found a home in them.

-The public the neo-Lippmannites purport to serve isn’t conceived of as rational agents capable of interpreting objective reality for themselves but as a dangerous, confused, ignorant, emotionally driven, easily influenced, racist, sexist, homophobic, environmentally unsustainable, collection of nodes that ought to be managed into better decisions.
+The public the neo-Lippmannites purport to serve isn’t conceived of as rational agents capable of interpreting objective reality for themselves but as a dangerous, confused, ignorant, emotionally driven, easily influenced, racist, sexist, homophobic, environmentally unsustainable collection of nodes that ought to be managed into better decisions.
 The study of humanity seems to have given way to the study of human management, and this is what I will be exploring in my next major project.

 Since the COVID lockdowns, I’ve been busy trying to make sense of the baffling new information landscape from both a technical perspective and a philosophical one.
-It’s obvious to me, and many others, that a vast network of neo-Lippmannites employed by government agencies, tech platforms, NGOs, and supra-national bodies, have been hard at work creating an administered information environment.
+It’s obvious to me, and many others, that a vast network of neo-Lippmannites employed by government agencies, tech platforms, NGOs, and supra-national bodies have been hard at work creating an administered information environment.

 My two-part series with Mary Harrington and her concept of the Cyborg Theocracy was my first public foray into this complicated subject matter, and I’m in private correspondence with several other people who are doing cutting-edge philosophical, technical, and journalistic work in the area.
 Ideally, these investigations will culminate in a high-production-value feature film where I bring together the most compelling ideas on the subject and breathe life into them with case studies and visual representations.